Bira/octopus-carnival/_drafts/lphr-scene-13.md

 else we've seen so far.
 It has two distinct levels with several rooms each.

-While I think I am getting better at it I'm not sure I really _enjoy_ the process of preparing a Foundry delve.
+While I think I am getting better at it I'm not sure I really _enjoy_ the process of preparing a dungeon delve in Foundry.
 Not unless there's something else in there to hold my interest other than just trying to copy the book.
 There was a pause of a few weeks between me writing the first sentence in this section and the rest of it, and I procrastrinated by publishing everything up to scene 05 of the adventure to the blog.

 Before that pause, I managed to extract a proper map of the first level from the same old module that gave me the Livery map from Scene 05.
 I drew walls, and I